kulpreet/kulpreet.github.com/source/_posts/2013-01-20-dropbox-api-and-a-scrum-taskboard.markdown

 storage server which they provide [client apis](http://remotestoragejs.com/doc/code/files/remoteStorage-js.html) to talk to from JS applications.

-Definitely working keeping an eye on them.
+Definitely worth keeping an eye on them.